Impact of Multiplicity Fluctuations on Entropy Scaling Across System Size: Introduction

 where $s$ is the initial entropy density produced by colliding nuclear profiles $T_A$ and $T_B$ and $p$ is any real number.
 The generalized mean \eqref{e:genmean} assumed in Trento explicitly enforces a homogeneous scaling

 which reduces the strong multiplicity differences between tip-on-tip and side-on-side collisions of deformed nuclei, reducing the slope of $v_2$ versus $N_{ch}$ and bringing the theory predictions more in line with the experimental data.
 Interestingly, more recent work which modified Trento to include a type of binary collision term $s (T_A , T_B) \propto T_A T_B$ showed that an initial condition which explicitly violates the scaling \eqref{e:trentoscaling} is able to describe the ultracentral UU data after all \cite{Noronha-Hostler:2019ytn}.
+The linear entropy scaling used in this work \cite{Noronha-Hostler:2019ytn} is strikingly similar to the trend of CGC based simulations producing linear energy scaling \cite{Nagle:2018ybc, Lappi:2006hq, Chen:2015wia, Romatschke:2017ejr}.
+To draw a closer comparison to CGC, we treat the nuclear profiles from trento for $T_A T_B$ as proportional to energy and convert to entropy using a conformal equation of state.
+This is a simplification of what should be done, but it is sufficient to make comparisons between the two scalings.
+To be precise, we take the linear scaling to be $s (T_A , T_B) \propto (T_A T_B)^{3/4}$.
 This may perhaps indicate that the flaw in the two-component Glauber model may have less to do with its multiplicity scaling than with the spatial profile with which the binary collision density was assumed to be deposited.
 In the meantime, other issues arose with the two-component Glauber model because it does not capture the fluctuations of $v_n$ correctly on an event-by-event basis \cite{Renk:2014jja,Giacalone:2017uqx}.

 A different approach to initial condition models is to perform a microscopic calculation in a particular theory to determine the initial energy or entropy density produced at early stages of the collision.
 Of particular note are calculations based on the color-glass condensate (CGC) effective field theory for the high gluon densities realized in heavy-ion collisions \cite{McLerran:1993ni, McLerran:1993ka, McLerran:1994vd}.
 These microscopic calculations introduce significant new sources of event-by-event fluctuations in the color degrees of freedom of the gluon fields, as implemented for instance in the successful IP-Glasma model \cite{Schenke:2012wb} based on classical Yang-Mills color fields.
 However, while CGC models can successfully describe the initial geometry produced in heavy-ion collisions, the importance of the event-by-event color field fluctuations in that outcome is less clear.
 Interestingly, it has been shown that at early times close to $\tau = 0$ after the collision, the initial energy density produced \textit{after averaging over these color fluctuations} is precisely proportional to a binary collision-type term $\epsilon \propto T_A T_B$ \cite{Nagle:2018ybc, Lappi:2006hq, Chen:2015wia, Romatschke:2017ejr}.
 As such, this implies that these CGC-motivated initial conditions fall outside the scaling ansatz \eqref{e:trentoscaling} and are not captured within the flexible Trento framework, even though these CGC models have been able to successfully describe the multiplicity distributions produced in dilute-dilute \cite{McLerran:2015qxa}, dilute-dense \cite{Mace:2018vwq}, and dense-dense collisions \cite{Schenke:2012wb}.